 Insurance premiums and claims for Luxury cars: Over the last few years, the insurance premiums for high end cars have been increasing steadily.
-Since April of this year, insurance premiums for third-party cover has been raised by a shocking 30% if you have a car that is more than 1500 cc.
+Since April of this year, has been raised by a shocking 30% if you have a car that is more than 1500 cc.

 Since you are spending a huge amount on your luxury car in the first place, doesn’t it sound like a good idea to pay a little extra and protect your investment on the long run?
 There are so many options out there for a comprehensive cover.
 The best thing that you can do is do your research well to compare prices and then make your decision.
 Get a good deal to make sure that you can withstand the fall if it comes to it.

 - All You Need To Know Before Insuring Your Car In India

 - Looking To Switch Insurance Companies?
 Read This